lpc477/GitHubVis/README.md

 This way of getting the data is powerful, because it allows for a alot of flexibility for the programmer to do a lot with the massive amount of data GitHub has on each user.

 ## Fontend
 I used a simple .css file to style the page minimally, but there is a lot of possiblity throught the project to add.
-In retrospect, I wish I looked at things like Bootstrap earlier, as add that framework in the middle
+In retrospect, I wish I looked at things like Bootstrap earlier, as add that framework in the middle.
+A commit history visualization is used here via [ghchart]("http://ghchart.rshah.org/") which takes the login info and generates a chart of commit history

 ![alt text](https://github.com/lpc477/GitHubVis/blob/master/Screenshot%20(6).png?raw=true "Title")